fcamuz/fcamuz.github.io/_posts/2020-02-25-chartify_is_a_python_library_that_makes_it_easy_charts.markdown

 ---
 layout: post
-title:      "Chartify is a Python library for easy visualization"
+title:      "Chartify is a Python Library for Easy Visualization"
 date:       2020-02-25 14:03:59 -0500
 permalink:  chartify_is_a_python_library_that_makes_it_easy_charts
 ---